 Cultivate mentoring programme (2015-2018).

-Cultivate is addressing this need through a three year mentoring programme for emerging Disabled visual artists based in the West Midlands.
+Cultivate addressed this need through a three year mentoring programme for emerging Disabled visual artists based in the West Midlands.

-Sixty disabled artists across the West Midlands will be able to access a total of 360 hours of specialised bespoke continued professional development mentoring time over this three-year programme (twenty mentees per year, with an average of 6 hours each), from a skilled group of mentors.
+Sixty disabled artists across the West Midlands were able to access a total of 360 hours of specialised bespoke continued professional development mentoring time over this three-year programme (twenty mentees per year, with an average of 6 hours each), from a skilled group of mentors.

-We work closely with West Midlands Higher Education art and design departments to identify and recruit students who are eligible for the programme.
+We worked with West Midlands Higher Education art and design departments to identify and recruit students who were eligible for the programme.

-In addition, we will recruit mentees through our network of galleries across the region, the New Art West Midlands visual arts network, other disability networks, adverts, social media and our database to ensure Cultivate will reach right across the region.
+In addition, we recruited mentees through our network of galleries across the region, the New Art West Midlands visual arts network, other disability networks, adverts, social media and our database to ensure Cultivate reached right across the region.

-Artists are also welcome to self-refer to the scheme.
+Artists were also welcome to self-refer to the scheme.

 Cultivate is funded by the Esmee Fairbairn Foundation.

 Below, are links to videos by Cultivate mentors: